earthly/website/blog/_posts/2021-03-11-build-your-own-ngrok-clone.md

 As mentioned above, this tutorial uses AWS to create the proxy.
 Other cloud providers will work just as well, but the commands and samples in this document will be for AWS only.
 [Pull requests are welcome](https://github.com/earthly/example-diy-ngrok), if you want to contribute specific scripts for your cloud provider of choice!

 One elephant in the room to address before moving on is the inevitable "Why not (Terraform/Pulumi/Cloud Formation/My Favorite IAAS tool...)?" question.
-These tools are, in fact, made for setting up and tearing down insfrastructure exactly like this!
+These tools are, in fact, made for setting up and tearing down infrastructure exactly like this!
 However, using fewer tools helps keep this tutorial simple and accessible, so only the AWS CLI will be used throughout.

 ## Lets Build It